yeldmitrenko/algorithms-labs/README.md

 - sort in descending order of sorted array in descending order

 ## How to run
-- cd into folder where you want to store this repository
+- 'cd' into folder where you want to store this repository
-- Clone this repository with command '<git clone https://github.com/yeldmitrenko/Algorithms_Labs.git>'
+- Clone this repository with command 'git clone https://github.com/yeldmitrenko/Algorithms_Labs.git'
-- Choose branch lab_1 with command '<git checkout lab_1>'
+- Choose branch lab_1 with command 'git checkout lab_1'
-- Go into folder with files with command '<cd Algorithms_Labs>'
+- Go into folder with files with command 'cd Algorithms_Labs'
-- run command '<python main.py>'
+- run command 'python main.py'